 Founded in 2018, we are a fully volunteer organization with nonprofit status in France and the United States.

-We strongly believe students should learn about the necessary role of journalism in a democracy as part of their core media literacy training.
+We strongly believe students should learn about the necessary role of journalists in a democracy early as part of their basic media literacy training.

-To help accomplish this, we and more than two dozen other European organizations and some leading scholars jointly encouraged the framers of a checklist of European Media Literacy Standards to encourage such teaching.
+To help accomplish this, we and more than two dozen other European organizations and a number of leading scholars jointly encouraged the framers of a checklist of European Media Literacy Standards to encourage such teaching.

 One way to begin to explore with youth the role of journalism in a democracy is to look at when it's blocked.
 Global Youth & News Media Prize educator laureate Janis Schachter explains in just over two minutes how to help students discover some of the journalists who risk all to get at truth that the powerful would rather the rest of us didn't know.